jayahariv/becomeAnIOSDeveloper/README.md

  * Ability to See the Newly added location on map, and if needed, correct by going back to the previous screen.
  * Ability to refresh for newly added data to appear on Map or List View.
  * Ability to logout

+## Virtual Tourist
+This app lets user to select any location from the map, and see the pictures of those selected areas.
+It will first fetch the pictures from remote and then store it locally for immediate retrieval.
+This app uses MapKit, CoreData, etc.

+- Features include
+ * Ability to select any location from the map.
+ * Ability to see the previous selected pins in the map.
+ * Ability to remove the pins from map.
+ * Ability to navigate to an photo album page, where users can see pictures of those selected area.
+ * Ability to see new collection of images.
+ * Ability to immeditely see photos of location user already visited without fetching from server.